sketch-hq/SketchAPI/docs/pages/plugins-notarize-plugins.md

    ```

 3. Replace `TEAM` with the name of your team on App Store Connect.
 4. Replace `AC_USERNAME` with your App Store Connect username, usually an email address.
-Note, App Store Connect requires two-factor authentication (2FA) on all accounts, so you must create an [app-specific password](https://support.apple.com/en-us/HT204397).

-5. Set the password in `.skpmrc` using one of the following methods:
+5. Replace `AC_PASSWORD` with your password, using one of the methods described on the [Password Storage appendix](#appendix-password-storage)
-   1. **Cleartext password in .skpmrc:** If you don't mind having a cleartext password on your `.skpmrc` file (something we definitely **do not recommend**), just add your password to the file:
-      ```yaml
-      notarization:
-        authority: 'Developer ID Application: Your Team Name'
-        username: 'username@org'
-        password: 'super-secret-password'
-      ```
-   2. **Password stored in local Keychain:** You can provide a reference to a **local** keychain item in `.skpmrc` (`skpm` cannot access iCloud keychain items for security reasons).
-This assumes the keychain holds a keychain item named `AC_PASSWORD` with an account value matching the username `AC_USERNAME`:
-      ```yaml
-      notarization:
-        authority: 'Developer ID Application: Your Team Name'
-        username: 'username@org'
-        password: '@keychain:AC_PASSWORD'
-      ```
-      You can create the `AC_PASSWORD` keychain item using any of these two methods:
-         1. Using the command-line:
-            ```bash
-            security add-generic-password -a "AC_USERNAME" -w <super-secret-password> -s "AC_PASSWORD"
-            ```
-         2. Using the _Keychain Access_ application:
-            1. Open Keychain Access.
-            2. Add new password item named `AC_PASSWORD`.
-            3. Set the password using your app specific password.

 > **Quick tip:** To use your own notarization mechanism and integrate with `skpm`,
 provide the command in the `.skpmrc` notarization settings: